zzhikai/tp/docs/DeveloperGuide.md

 #### Rationale

-The edit feature allows users to change the applicant's details.
+The edit command allows users to change the applicant's details.

 #### Implementation